campbell996/RWPH/README.md

 ## Important Notice

 RWPH is a helper tool.
 It can calculate payouts, prepare payment rows, copy payment details, prefill some Torn fields, and create newsletter/export files.
 It does **not** automatically approve payouts, automatically send Torn money, automatically send Xanax, or replace manual checking.

+RWPH is a manual payout calculator and copy/prefill helper.
+It does not send items, send cash, confirm payments, attack, buy, sell, travel, or perform Torn gameplay actions automatically.
+Users must manually review and confirm all Torn actions.

 Before sending Torn money or items, always review the results yourself inside Torn.